Unicon/cas-mfa/README.md

 ticket validation response, and
 * support for relying parties exerting authentication strength requirements.

+### NOTICE

+*Minimum supported version of CAS in versions is `4.1.x`.
+MFA integration with CAS `3.x` as part of this project is NO LONGER supported or maintained, as CAS `v3.x` itself is EOLed.*

 ## Requirements
 * JDK 7+
 * Apache Maven 3.3.x
+* CAS 4.1.x

 ## MultiFactor Support
 * `duo-two-factor` (via DuoSecurity)